SR8688/BanditFuzz_Public/README.md

 `QF_S,QF_FP` are supported.

 # Benchmarking
-Update the configuration settings in `expt_driver.py` INPUT\_DIR: a directory containing .smt2 input files MAX\_WORKERS: Max processes available in pool
+Update the configuration settings in `expt_driver.py`
+INPUT\_DIR: a directory containing .smt2 input files
+MAX\_WORKERS: Max processes available in pool
 TIMEOUT: in seconds
 SAMPLE\_SIZE: less than the number of input files
-Then run
+Then run:
 ```
 python ./expt_driver.py
 ```